sui-x402/x402/typescript/packages/x402-express/README.md

 # x402-express

 Express middleware integration for the x402 Payment Protocol.
+This is a Sui-supported fork of Coinbase x402 Payment Protocol.
 This package allows you to easily add paywall functionality to your Express.js applications using the x402 protocol.

 ## Installation